CristianCabSan/ESN-Load-Forecasting/README.md

-NILM-based for households project for Final Degree Thesis
+NILM-based for households
+Intended as Final Degree Project for Computer Engineering
 By: Cristian Caballero Sánchez